Forethought, Preparation, and Victim Blaming

 2015-12-19

 My employer gave me an Amazon Echo for Christmas (said employer is pretty rad!).
 The Echo is basically a standalone version of Apple’s Siri.
 Of course, I promptly tried to get to do everything, with varying levels of success.
-My initial concern was privacy.
-I haven’t sniffed wifi traffic yet, but it doesn’t appear to be transmitting all noise in the room to Amazon at all times; it only activates when it hears it’s name.

 Read more →